-They can make a living in both forests and city settings.
-They will gather nuts while in season, and live on their cached supplies through the winter.
+They can make a living in both forest and city settings.
+They will gather nuts while in season and live on their cached supplies through the winter.
 Pine squirrels are "larder hoarders" who keep food in a single location.
 Gray squirrels are "scatter hoarders" who will keep food in a number of locations.

 Squirrel Diets Vary By Season